 For SaaS integrations, the schema depends on whether the integration supports whitelisting:

-- If whitelisting isn’t supported, all available tables and columns in the integration will be synced to your data warehouse.
+- If whitelisting isn’t supported, all available tables and columns in the integration will be replicated to your data warehouse.
 You can find out more about the available tables and their Replication Methods in the Schema section of the SaaS Integration docs.

 Integration Table Schemas